TheLazyTomcat/SII_Decrypt/program_readme.txt

 Use of the program
 ------------------------------
+Using the GUI program should be simple enough.
+Just run it and use provided controls (buttons, edits, ...) to select input and output files, set processing settings and so on.

-This program is a command line utility, meaning it does not have any graphical user interface - you are supposed to use it by running it with proper command line parameters.
+To use command line utility, run it with proper command line parameters.
 For normal user not familiar with command line, it simple means dropping file that has to be decrypted on the utility icon.
 More advanced user can use one of two available parameter schemes - simple and